ethanmiller1/Family-Ideas/Professional Journal/Amazon Core Competencies/Algorithms.md

 - the additional sources beyond Blind 75 are popular, tried, and trusted; this obviously means more breadth, which can only help
 - Mediums are most common in interviews
 - doing company-tagged problems has varying degrees of usefulness
-- OOD problems are a silent killer, do not neglect them
+- OOD problems are a silent killer, do not negpulect them

 ## POPULAR COLLECTIONS / SOURCE: